MSN Core Courses – (15 credits) – Courses are each 8 weeks in length

 NURS 683M – Psychiatric Mental Health Practicum Extension (1-3 cr) — may be repeated as many times as needed

-When students begin their practicum courses, they are required to participate in a total of seven (7), two-day, on-campus immersions throughout their program.
+- Five Campus Immersions: Students are required to participate in a minimum of five (5) on-campus immersions throughout their program.
 The timing of immersions is dependent on the individual’s course progression plan.

 Program information is subject to change.
 Contact an Admission Counselor for further questions.